 The extra ethernet port makes link aggregation possible which means you can connect a second ethernet link and enjoy twice the bandwidth and use the second connection as a backup if the first one fails.
 Or you can use it the more traditional way by connecting one ethernet port to your computer and one to your router.

 It will sit pretty in a corner with its perforated sides and illuminating a corner of your room with its LED making troubleshooting easier (if the need ever arises).
 It’s also one of the easiest modems to set up with ISPs like Comcast Xfinity, Cox, Mediacom Cable, and few more supported right out of the box.
 In a nutshell, it’s a no-nonsense modem that works great streaming 4K movies, gaming, streaming – pretty much everything.

-VERDICT: The CM1000 is a regular on “top DOCSIS 3.1 modems” because of its sleek perforated design, great compatibility, and of course, really fast internet.
+VERDICT: The CM1000 is a regular on “best DOCSIS 3.1 modem” because of its sleek perforated design, great compatibility, and of course, really fast internet.
 However, CM1100 goes one step further and adds what the OG CM1000 lacked – link aggregation, so now you can get a bit more creative with how you use your internet.

 PROTIP: If you’re sure you won’t require the additional ethernet port, NETGEAR CM1000 is an extremely good value for money product and definitely fits all of the streaming and gaming needs of a single user.

 Honorable Mention: NETGEAR C7800: The Best DOCSIS 3.1 Modem Router Combo